 The estimated total cost for this project is approximately $23 million.
 The project was funded in large part by voter-approved sales tax Measure B and Measure BB, $6,267,000 and $11,200,000 respectively, with the balance of the project being funded with local traffic impact fees.

 Sequence of Construction and Locations

-The Dougherty Road improvements will be constructed in six phases.
+The Dougherty Road improvements was constructed in six phases.